What You Need to Know About Enforcement Actions by the Contractors State License Board

-- B&P Code §7115: Failure to comply with the License Law or engaging in collusion under California Public Contracts Code section 7106.
+- B&P Code §7115: Failure in a material respect to comply with the License Law or engaging in collusion under Public Contracts Code section 7106.

-- B&P Code §7116: Willfully or fraudulently injuring another.
+- B&P Code §7116: Willfully or fraudulently substantially injuring another.

-- B&P Code §7117: Acting in the capacity of a contractor under a license that is not his or hers or with personnel not identified under the license.
+- B&P Code §7117: Acting in the capacity of a contractor except in the name of the licensee and with personnel identified under the license.

 - B&P Code §7117.5: Acting in the capacity of a contractor under an inactive, suspended, or expired license.

-- B&P Code §7117.6: Acting in the capacity of a contractor in a classification other than a classification currently held.
+- B&P Code §7117.6: Acting in the capacity of a contractor in a classification other than the classification held held by the contractor.

 - B&P Code §7118: Entering into a contract with an unlicensed contractor.